arttkachev/FlyGameEngine/README.md

 BUTTONS (list will be updated):

  - F5:    show stats
  - F6:    switch to a wireframe mode
  - ESC:   exit
+ - LEFT:  rotate crate to the left
+ - RIGHT: rotate crate to the right